ahmadsayed/hybrid-beyond-x86/README.md

 ## Introducing Instruction set Architecture (ISA)

+The instruction set, also called ISA (instruction set architecture), is part of a computer that pertains to programming, which is more or less machine language.
+The instruction set provides commands to the processor to tell it what it needs to do.
+The instruction set consists of addressing modes, instructions, native data types, registers, memory architecture, interrupt and exception handling, and external I/O.

+In early 1960, IBM used to have a series of incompatible families, but with the introduction of IBM System 360, the grandparent of IBM Z/Architecture, IBM standardized their Mainframe.
+IBM System 360 is The	first	true	ISA	designed as a portable hardware-software interface.

 ## Explore commonly used ISA and the Commercial CPU
 ## Options to build multiarch container images